 above: a 1930's map.
 Below: a google earth map 2002

-While no one knows the exact date when Gezira Sporting Club first opened, 1883 is a good guess, for it is during that time that England consolidated its military hold over Egypt.
-This hypothesis is confirmed in several, often contradictory, notes from that period.
-One thing is however indisputable: the club was already a famous landmark by the close of last century as evidenced by guide books and other turn-of-the-century literature.
+While no one knows the exact date when Gezira Sporting Club first opened, 1883 is a good guess for it was during that time that England consolidated its military hold over Egypt.
+This hypothesis is confirmed in several often contradictory notes from that period.
+One thing is however indisputable: the club was already a famous landmark by the close of last century as evidenced by guide books and turn-of-the-century literature.
 By then it was called the Khedivial Sporting Club (KSC) in honor of Khedive Mohammed Tewfik (r.1879-92).
-It was during his time and due to his largess that the Club was created for the benefit of the British army and the army of British administrators.
+It was during his time and due to his largess that the Club was created for the benefit of the British land army and a growing army of British administrators.

-Apart from Ismail's Gezira Palace and its 47 acres of gardens, the rest of the island was divided between the Viceregal Daira (Khedivial estates) and the Roman Catholic Church.
+Apart from Ismail's Gezira Palace and its 47 acres of gardens, the rest of the island was divided between the Vice-regal Daira (Khedivial estates) and the Roman Catholic Church.
 The latter's Mission to Central Africa, which operated under the protection of the Austrian Emperor, ran an agricultural and anti-slavery colony named after Pope Leo XIII.
-Its headquarters were located on the Island's northern sector (later referred to as "Northend" by the Anglo-Egyptians).
+Its headquarter was located on the Island's northern sector (later referred to as "Northend" by the Anglo-Egyptians).
 In 1888, the Mission erected the Church of St. Joseph and an institute for missionaries and nuns.

 Heywood Walker Setton-Karr (1859-1938) of the Gordon Highlanders replaced Humphreys.
-He was the first in the long list of British secretaries ending in the mid 1950s with Captain Eric Charles Pilley.
+He was the first in the long list of British secretaries which ended in the mid-1950s with Captain Eric Charles Pilley.
 Although Setton-Karr's position carried with it heavy responsibilities, it did not deter him from his other activities and pursuits which included the discovery of new emerald mines in Egypt's deserts.

 On February 4, 1903, at the club's Extraordinary General Meeting chaired by the British Consul-General, Lord Cromer (referred to as al-Lord or al-ambashador by some Egyptians), it was agreed that the position of Club Secretary would no longer be a part-time occupation and that it would be open to candidates from outside the British officers class so that after the departure of Captain Alexander Harman, the then-sitting Honorary Secretary, a full-time administrator would be hired.
 The name of a Mr. H. Aspinall (of the Turf Club) was suggested at an annual salary of 200 pounds sterling.